 When on campus, use the Griffith University Wi-Fi network.

-Eduroam network can be used when other educational institutions if they are part of the eduroam federation.
+Eduroam network can be used by visitors from institutions that are part of the eduroam federation.

-Public Wi-Fi is a pay for service Wi-Fi connection available to University visitors.
-Access can be purchased with a credit card or by redeeming a pre-paid voucher.
+Public Wi-Fi is a free connection for all visitors.
+Access can be gained with a credit card or by redeeming a pre-paid voucher.

 Both networks are equally reliable and secure.

 Cyber Security Alert Service

 Stay up-to-date with the latest cyber security news, threats and advisories here.

 - What is a technical support phone scam?